hadronized/blog/kakoune-2023.md

 Let’s start with an example.
 Yes, Kakoune doesn’t have a fuzzy picker to pick your files.
 However, as mentioned above, it composes well with its environment.
 It does that via different mechanisms (shell blocks, FIFOs, UNIX sockets, etc.).
-Here, we can just whatever we like to get a list of files, and let Kakoune ask the user which files to open.
+Here, we can just use whatever we like to get a list of files, and let Kakoune ask the user which files to open.
 We then simply use the selected value and open it.
 In order to do that, you need to read the design doc to understand a couple of other things, such as the section about _interactive use and scripting_.
 Quoting: